rails/rails/guides/source/active_record_validations.md

 ------------------

 Active Record offers many predefined validations that you can use directly inside your class definitions.
-These helpers provide common validation rules.
+These predefined validations provide common validation rules.
 Each time a validation fails, an error message is added to the object's `errors` collection, and this error is associated with the specific attribute being validated.